Elesh-Norn/Blog/content/Refactoring_project_part_2.md

             self.list_of_final_point.append(Final_point(dummy_list))
 ~~~~

-And now the program is somewhat correct.
-It can be more easily expanded and corrected upon.
+And now the program is correct.
+It can also be more easily expanded and corrected upon.

 And it seem to work :